 The DAQNAV system is a turnkey product for geophysical survey operators looking to carry out survey operations efficiently and accurately.
 The system combines 3D navigation, data acquisition and aeromagnetic compensation on a standalone Linux tablet PC.EVERYTHING YOU NEED TO BEGIN SURVEYING IN A SINGLE UNIT!

 The DAQNAV system provides accurate 3D navigation to both pilot and operator to ensure precise survey flying.
 A Cross-Track bar indicates X,Y deviation from flight path, an Altimeter bar indicates ground clearance and a Terrain Display indicates Z deviation from a pre-planned drape surface.
+For safety. hazards such as towers and power lines can be added to a base map to provide advance warning to the pilots.

 The DAQNAV system records digital data received via USB, Serial, Ethernet or WiFi interfaces.
-Many devices such as GPS instruments, magnetometers and spectrometers provide digital output in this format.
+Most devices such as GPS instruments, magnetometers and spectrometers provide digital output in this format.
 Other devices such as fluxgate magnetometers, altimeters and VLF often provide a simple output voltage that is first converted to digital using supplementary A/D converters.
 The DAQNAV system provides the user with a Diagnostic Window to monitor these various inputs.
 The operator can toggle between the Diagnostic and Map windows without affecting the surrounding Navigation information.

 Aeromagnetic compensation coefficients for up to 4 magnetometers are calculated using software provided as a Geosoft GX.
 These coefficients can be used for aeromagnetic compensation of multiple magnetometers in real-time using the DAQNAV system or post-flight.